Buttercups are seen in lawns all across the UK and the look lovely in meadow grass.

 Well, having weeds in your lawn is often a symptom of other problems, not the actual problem.
 Yes, even the most well cared for lawn might be home to the odd weed every now and again.
 But if you have a lot of weeds it’s a sign that your lawn isn’t as healthy as is should be.

-By improving the health of your lawn, you make it hard for weeds to grow.
-Here’s how to do it;
+The following lawn treatments will improve the health of your lawn and make it hard for weeds to grow;

 Mow the Grass Often